PKR9759/InspireTab/README.md

 Follow these steps to add InspireTab to your Chrome browser:

 1. **Clone or Download the Repository**:
-    - Clone this repository using `git clone https://github.com/yourusername/InspireTab.git` or download the ZIP file and extract it.
+    - Clone this repository using `git clone https://github.com/PKR9759/InspireTab.git` or download the ZIP file and extract it.

 2. **Open Chrome Extensions Page**:
     - Open your Chrome browser.
-    - Navigate to `chrome://extensions`.
+    - Navigate to `{Browser name}://extensions`.
+Ex: `chrome://extensions`

 3. **Enable Developer Mode**:
     - Toggle the switch to enable **Developer mode** in the top right corner.